-In the generalization bound (\ref{thm2:eq}), the first term of the right-hand side can be regarded as the cost of estimating the feature map $\varphi$, the second term corresponds to the cost of estimating task-specific functions $\beta_t$ and $h_t$, and the third term defines the confidence of the bound.
-The convergence rate of this bound is $O(\frac{1}{\sqrt{mn}})$, which is as tight as typical generalization bounds for MTL such as \citep{maurer2016benefit}.
-Moreover, in Appendix \ref{sec:necessary_condition_alpha}, we discuss some necessary condition for the optimal $\alpha_t$ being 0 or 1.
+Theorem \ref{thm5} provides an upper bound on the error of this DSMTL-JL model.
+In the bound (\ref{thm5:eq}), the first term of the right-hand side can be regarded as the cost to estimate all the feature mappings $\{f_t\}$ and $f_S$, and it decreases with respect to the number of tasks.
+The order of this term is $O(\frac{1}{\sqrt{mn}})$.
+The second term of the right-hand side corresponds to the cost to estimate task-specific functions $\{g_t\}$ and $\{h_t\}$, and it is of order $O(\frac{1}{\sqrt{n}})$.
+The third term defines the confidence of the bound.
+The convergence rate of this bound is as tight as typical generalization bounds \cite{maurer2016benefit} for MTL.